 Earlier this year I finally read Carlota Perez's Technological Revolutions and Financial Capital.
 It had been on my shelf for over a decade.
 It's a masterpiece.
 It's super academic, but so insightful.
 I understand why people are obsessed with her work and underlined nearly half the book.
 (Here's a book summary if you have not read it.)

 While reading it I kept asking myself, "Where are we in the Information Age?" and "What comes next?"
 The Information Age is weird.
 We've experienced multiple crashes and frenzies, software and computers have come so far and changed so much of our lives, yet software is still eating the world.
 In some ways it feels like we are approaching the end of the Information Age (I think this is mainly because so much mainstream and visible innovation in software these days feels boring and on the margin), but it also feels like we are just at the beginning.
 We have yet to see what AI and crypto will do to the society, and those are just the obvious contenders for the next stages of this epoch.
-Ben Thompson wrote a nice piece about this, and Perez herself has shared her opinions, too.
+Ben Thompson wrote a nice piece about this, and Perez herself has

 One of the values we had at Fundera was "Be An Open Book."
 I used to tell people during new hire orientation that I loved this value because I am a lazy person.
 As a company, the spirit of being an open book is giving people access to vital information about how the business is performing.
 It's important to do this for a variety of reason: employees want it, it provides context as to how the company is doing, and with that context people can begin to make independent and well-informed decisions about how to help us grow.
 If more people are making better decisions, then leaders get to make less of them (especially the smaller ones).
 Hence, I can continue being lazy.